Comprehensive Guide to Arm Anatomy: Parts, Names & Diagram

 Forearm

 These muscles are a big deal for making your arm, wrist, and fingers move smoothly.
-They are split into two types: ones that do their job in the forearm itself (intrinsic) and others that handle finger movement (extrinsic).
+They are split into two types: ones that do their job in the forearm (intrinsic) and others that handle finger movement (extrinsic).

 The intrinsic muscles help rotate your forearm, while the extrinsic ones deal with bending and straightening your fingers.